Photographing South Georgia Island

 In addition to the dramatic landscape you’ll be somewhat overcome by significant populations of southern fur seals, elephant seals and king penguins on the island.
 What’s more albatross, petrels, prions, shags, skuas, gulls and terns can also be found.
 If you love wildlife, South Georgia offers a wide range of photographic opportunities.

 What’s more the dramatic landscape and historically important Stromness and Grytviken Whaling stations add variety to your photography adventures on the island.
 All you have to do is find your way to this isolated, barren and largely inhospitable group of islands in the southern Atlantic Ocean.
+In this case that's almost certainly going to be as part of a tour group.
+The trick then is to join the right one.
+For example, the one that I co-ran.
+Hopefully I get to run another photography tour that includes the magnificent South Georgia Island in the not too distant future.

 It’s said that rats introduced accidentally onto the island are responsible for the loss of tens of millions of ground-nesting bird’s eggs and chicks over the years.
 An eradication program, the largest of its kind in the world, is currently underway to resolve this terrible problem.